Rationality, universal generation and the integral Hodge conjecture: Cubic hypersurfaces of small dimensions

-\begin{proof} The construction of $\theta$ as in Theorem \ref{thm theta} suffices in the case of $d=3$.
+\begin{proof} We will see that the construction of $\theta$ as in Theorem \ref{thm theta} suffices in the case of $d=3$.
 However, it is insufficient in the case of $d=4$ since it produces correspondences factoring through curves.
 Using an argument of Voisin \cite{voisin universal}, we can show that these problematic terms can be absorbed into the terms $(P\times P)_*\theta$ and $\Sigma$.
 We make it more precise.

 Assume that $d=3$.
 Then by Proposition \ref{prop voisin}, there exist curves $Z_i$, correspondences $\Gamma_i\in \CH^2(Z_i\times X)$ and integers $n_i$ such that